njablonski/ExeniaCampaign/README.md

   </tr>
 </table>

-After the battle, all involved forces on the losing side go down one level of _Readiness_.
+After the battle, all involved forces on the losing side go down one level of Readiness.
 Starfighter Wings on the losing side return to their Carriers, and Carriers on the losing side must retreat from the hex to an adjacent hex of their choosing.
 The hex a Carrier retreats to must not contain an enemy Carrier or Starfighter Wing.
 Victorious Carriers and Starfighter Wings remain in the hex where the battle was won to potentially collect resources in the next phase.

 If a Black Sun Starfighter Wing loses a battle, it is destroyed and removed from the game.